derekpcollins/jquery-basic-modal/README.md

 I've intentionally kept this plugin very basic — I didn't want to imply too much in terms of HTML markup or style — but there are some necessary defaults.

 By default the resulting modal will be centered vertically and horizontally relative to the browser window.
-This can be overridden by providing an optional value for `offsetTop`, which will offset the modal *n* number of pixels from the top of the browser window, but it will still center the modal horizontally.
+This can be overridden by providing an optional value for `offsetTop`, which will offset the modal *n* pixels from the top of the browser window (it will still center the modal horizontally, however).

 A backdrop is also created by default.
 The backdrop ensures that the modal will be shown on top of your content and provides a click area for dismissing the modal.
 There are no styles implied for the backdrop, so if you want to give it a background color, for example, then you'll need to style that in your CSS.